astridhsueh/astridhsueh/README.md

 👋 Hi, I'm Astrid Hsueh

 I'm a data analyst with a background in supply chain operations and a passion for turning messy data into actionable insights.
-I bring hands-on experience across the full analytics stack — from data wrangling and predictive modeling to BI dashboards and ML pipelines.
+I bring hands-on experience across the full analytics stack, from data wrangling and predictive modeling to BI dashboards and ML pipelines.

 🔍 What I work with:
 Python · R · SQL · Snowflake · Tableau · Power BI · Scikit-learn · Spark · PySpark

 📦 My background spans:
-Supply chain analytics, financial risk modeling, and recommendation systems — with a focus on building things that are both technically sound and business-relevant.
+Supply chain analytics, financial risk modeling, and recommendation systems.
+I focus on building things that are both technical and business-relevant.

 🌱 Currently expanding into:
-Java, and deepening my Python for production-grade ML workflows.
+Java, and deepening my Python for production ML workflows.
+Leveraging AI tools to speed up my productivity with data analysis.

 🤝 Open to collaborating on:
 Data pipelines, analytics tools, supply chain or operations-focused projects, and anything that involves making sense of complex datasets.